MadhuraBelsare1/card-developer/docs/gettingstarted/certificates.md

 The Fiserv Card Services security team will send the following (2) secure emails:

-(1) email containing the issued certificate file (pfx) and password for the certificate
+(1) email containing the issued certificate file (pfx) and password for the certificate.

-(2) email with the password to open the zip file shared in the first email
+(2) email with the password to open the zip file shared in the first email.